-A. While Gateway does not cap any of its cancer research grant awards, typically, Gateway funds research studies with a budget estimate in the range of $200,000-$800,000.
+While Gateway does not cap any of its cancer research grant awards, Gateway typically funds research studies with a budget estimate in the range of $200,000 to $1.5 million.
 Applicants should apply for the amount they believe is needed to conduct their clinical trial.
 Gateway does require supporting documentation for budgets, as well as semi-annual progress and financial reports throughout the life of the grant.

 How many years is the Grant Application for?

-A. While Gateway does not have a maximum term for a grant, typically, Gateway funds research with study periods in the range of 1-3 years.
+While Gateway does not have a maximum term for a grant, Gateway typically funds research with study periods in the range of 2-5 years.
 Applicants should apply for the amount of time they feel is necessary to successfully complete the research study.

 Once my grant is approved for funding, what triggers a payment?

-A. Unlike many other foundations, Gateway uses a “pay-per-patient” method for grant payments based upon patient enrollment in the study.
-In order to facilitate start-up, Gateway provides 20% of the grant as seed money at the beginning of the trial.
+Unlike many other foundations, Gateway uses a “pay-per-patient” method for grant payments based upon targeted patient accrual in the study.
+In order to facilitate start-up, Gateway provides 20% of the grant as seed money at the beginning of the trial once the grantee checklist is completed.
 After that, patient impact must be demonstrated through semi-annual reports in order to trigger the next payment.
-Moreover, on an annual basis, in the fall, Gateway reviews all current grants for progress, and makes decisions at that time whether to continue funding for subsequent years.
+After the expenditure of the first approved bucket of funding, Gateway will review the semi-annual reports submitted by the grantee in order to determine whether the research project merits further funding.

 Fund One Day